marinalaforgia/McL_Climate-Competition/README.md

 * __final-traits-w.csv__: trait data
 * __final-sla-13c.csv__: trait data, includes more species; not ultimately used

-Intermediates (these files are saved and read in to save time)
+Intermediates (these files are created by the script, but can be read in to save time)
 * Boostrapped confidence intervals for figures
   + CI-1.Rdata
   + CI-2.Rdata